-It is incredibly painful to see a loved one suffering from addiction.
-You’ll want to help them in whatever way possible.
-A stay in a rehabilitation (or rehab) center is usually one of the best ways to help their recovery.
+It is painful to see a loved one suffering from addiction.
+You want to help them in whatever way possible.
+A stay in a rehabilitation (or rehab) center is one of the best ways to help their recovery.
 But how do you find the right rehab for your love one?

-However, finding the right rehab for your loved one can seem like a minefield.
-Unfortunately, there are rehab centers out there who care more about profit over patient care.
-All the while, a lack of regulatory oversight makes it too easy for them to prosper.
+To find the right rehab for your loved one can seem like a minefield.
+Because, unfortunately, there are rehab centers out there who care more about profit than patient care.
+All the while, a lack of regulatory oversight makes it too easy for them to sell their wares.

-But if you take note of these steps, you’ll be able to find the right rehab that is most likely to help your loved one.
+But if you go through these steps, you’ll be able to find the right rehab that is most likely to help your loved one.
 Following these 8 step guideline can make sure your loved one needing rehab is in excellent hands.

 1. Reliable Accreditation